davidhu2006/cs246e-notes/Notes/problem_4.md

 - Field by field
 - OK, but limited

-Better initializtion method: a constructor
+Better initialization method: a constructor

 ```C++
 struct Student {